FriendsOfSymfony/FOSHttpCacheBundle/README.md

         rules:
             # the controls section values are used in a call to Response::setCache();
             - { path: /, controls: { public: true, max_age: 15, s_maxage: 30, last_modified: "-1 hour" } }
-        purger:
+        varnish:
             domain: http://www.liip.ch
-            varnishes: 10.0.0.10, 10.0.0.11 # comma separated list of ips, or an array of ips
+            ips: 10.0.0.10, 10.0.0.11 # comma separated list of ips, or an array of ips
             port: 80  # port varnish is listening on for incoming web connections
-        cache_authorization_listener: true
+        authorization_listener: true

 Varnish helper
 ==============